scalastyle/scalastyle.github.com/rules-dev.markdown

  * description - Checks that a regular expression cannot be matched in a token, if found reports this
  * class - org.scalastyle.scalariform.TokenChecker
  * default level - WarningLevel

+#### Justification
+Some checks can be carried by just the presence of a particular token.

 #### Parameters
 <table width="80%"><tr><th>Parameter</th><th>Description</th><th>Type</th><th>Default Value</th></tr><tr><td>regex</td>